-The Delaware Career Compass continues to be a great resource for discovering yourself and then choosing a career path.
-You will find the latest economic data and planning tools to help you make informed career decisions.
+The Delaware Career Compass, in its 22nd year, continues to be a great resource for discovering yourself and then choosing a career path.
+It is often said that education is the currency of the future, and your ability to have real time economic data and planning tools contained in the Compass will allow you to make knowledgeable decisions for your future.

 The Delaware Department of Labor, Office of Occupational and Labor Market Information (OOLMI), is ready and willing to support and guide you through this extremely important phase of your career planning.
-Please read the Delaware Career Compass, use it to help formulate your plans, and feel free to contact OOLMI with any questions you may have.
+Please read the Delaware Career Compass, use it to help formulate your plans, and feel free to contact OOLMI with any questions you may have along the way.